finnito/blog/content/posts/2020-04-11-custom-hugo-figure-snippet/index.md

 </figure>
 ```

 Pretty sweet!
 I've even got `:figure` mapped as a text expansion shortcut so I don't have to remember the syntax each time!
-Click through to read about [responsively serving images with srcset][3], or click through to read about [my image resizing service, AutoImageResizer][4], head over here!

 Happy developing!